 - 8.30 – 9.30 pm: Sharing and question and answer, night meditation, live music concerts, watching your teaching practice or Yoga Movie on screen. (this is only alternate days)

-Note: Schedule can be changed according to group and weather
+Note: Schedule can be change according to group and weather

 What will you learn in this training

 - How to give a solid and clear demonstration

 - How to give clear instruction (working with Voice)